West Bridgewater Brush Removal Services

 West Bridgewater Conservation Commission Requirements for Brush Removal Near Wetlands & Protected Areas

 Brush removal near wetlands, vernal pools, streams, and ponds in West Bridgewater is regulated under the Wetlands Protection Act (M.G.L. c.
 131, § 40).
 Permits (NOI/RDA) are required for work within 25-100 feet of protected resources.
-Erosion control is critical on glacial till/clay slopes—use silt fences or blankets.
-Wildlife protection includes mandatory nesting bird surveys April–August and inspections for active dens or bat roosts.
-Selective removal should preserve native habitat features.
+Erosion control is critical, especially on glacial till or clay slopes.
+Wildlife protection measures include mandatory nesting bird surveys (April–August), inspections for active dens or bat roosts, and seasonal restrictions for migratory and resident species.
+Selective removal should preserve habitat features and may include creating brush piles for wildlife.
 For permitting and guidance, contact:

 West Bridgewater Conservation Commission